Quantum number: Elementary particles

 Elementary particles contain many quantum numbers which are usually said to be intrinsic to them.
-However, it should be understood that the elementary particles are quantum states of the standard model of particle physics, and hence the quantum numbers of these particles bear the same relation to the Hamiltonian of this model as the quantum numbers of the Bohr atom does to its Hamiltonian.
+However, the elementary particles are quantum states of the Standard Model of particle physics, and hence the quantum numbers of these particles bear the same relation to the Hamiltonian of this model as the quantum numbers of the Bohr atom does to its Hamiltonian.
 In other words, each quantum number denotes a symmetry of the problem.
 It is more useful in quantum field theory to distinguish between spacetime and internal symmetries.

 Typical quantum numbers related to spacetime symmetries are spin (related to rotational symmetry), the parity, C-parity and T-parity (related to the Poincaré symmetry of spacetime).
 Typical internal symmetries are lepton number and baryon number or the electric charge.
 (For a full list of quantum numbers of this kind see the article on flavour.)

 Multiplicative quantum numbers

 Most conserved quantum numbers are additive, so in an elementary particle reaction, the sum of the quantum numbers should be the same before and after the reaction.
-However, some, usually called a parity, are multiplicative; i.e., their product is conserved.
+However, some, usually called parities, are multiplicative; i.e., their product is conserved.
 All multiplicative quantum numbers belong to a symmetry (like parity) in which applying the symmetry transformation twice is equivalent to doing nothing (involution).